A sweep for ‘Schitt’s Creek,’ ‘Succession’ tops Emmy Awards

 “Though these are the strangest of days, may you have as much joy being holed up in a room or two with your family as I had with my dear Roses,” O’Hara said from Canada, surrounded in a decorated room by mask-wearing co-stars who play the Rose family members.

 Levy called it “ironical that the straightest role I ever played lands me an Emmy for a comedy performance.
-I have to seriously question what I've been doing” for the past 50 years.
+I have to seriously question what I’ve been doing” for the last 50 years.

 References to coronavirus were an ongoing part of the ceremony, with essential workers — including a teacher and a UPS deliveryman — presenting awards and Jason Sudeikis ostensibly getting a COVID-19 test onstage.

 In a year with a record number of Black nominees, 35, there was a notable lack of diversity in the show’s early going.
-With “Schitt’s Creek” gobbling up comedy awards, that left “Insecure” and creator Issa Rae empty-handed.
+As “Schitt’s Creek” gobbled up comedy awards, that left acclaimed “Insecure” and its creator Issa Rae empty-handed.

-That was also true of Ramy Youssef, creator-star of the semi-autobiographical comedy "Ramy," about a young Muslim American's love and religious life.
-Yousef tweeted a video of a haz-mat suit-wearing person clutching an Emmy and waving goodbye after he lost the lost the comedy actor category.
+That was also true of Ramy Youssef, creator-star of the semi-autobiographical comedy “Ramy,” about a young Muslim American’s love and religious life.
+Youssef tweeted a video of a haz-mat suit-wearing person clutching an Emmy and waving goodbye after Youssef lost the comedy actor category.

-There was a sign of change with the drama awards, which came in the latter part of the ceremony, and Black actors ultimately won a record seven trophies.
-But there was a familiar pattern, with actors of color doing exceptional work in limited series but not finding as much opportunity in ongoing shows, with Zendaya this year's exception.
+There were signs of change with the drama awards, which came in the latter part of the ceremony, and Black actors ultimately won a record nine trophies.
+But there was a familiar pattern, with actors of color doing exceptional work in limited series but not finding as much opportunity in ongoing shows, with Zendaya this year’s exception.

-"Watchmen" is a case in point.
-The graphic novel-adaptation, steeped in racial pain, was voted best limited series and King won lead actress for her work on the HBO show.
+“Watchmen” is a case in point.
+The graphic novel-adaptation, steeped in racial pain, was voted best limited series and King won lead actress for her work.
 She was showered by confetti as she accepted in an armchair, wearing a T-shirt that honored police shooting victim Breonna Taylor.

 “This is so freaking weird,” said King, who regained her composure and called on viewers to vote and, backstage, explained why she wore the message shirt.